-Now the not-so-very good: A few years after opening in 2003, after years of anticipation and \$1.9 billion, AirTrain JFK is beginning to operate more efficiently.
-Though you can't beat the price-\$7 if you take a subway to the AirTrain, \$12 if you take the Long Island Rail Road-you won't save much on time getting to the airport.
-From midtown Manhattan, the ride can take from 40 minutes to an hour, depending on your connections.
-The ride takes approximately 90 minutes and the connections are murky.
+Now the not-so-very good: Some four years after opening in 2003, after years of anticipation and \$1.9 billion, AirTrain JFK is beginning to operate more efficiently.
+Though you can't beat the price-\$7 if you take a subway to the Air-Train, \$12 if you take the Long Island Rail Road-you won't save much on time getting to the airport.
+From midtown Manhattan on the LIRR, the ride can take from 40 minutes to an hour, depending on your connections.
+On the subway, the ride takes approximately 90 minutes and the connections are murky.
 Only a few subway lines connect with the AirTrain: the A, E, J, and Z; the E, J, Z to Jamaica Station and the Sutphin Boulevard-Archer Avenue Station; and the A to Howard Beach/JFK Airport Station.
-The MTA is working to clear up the confusion, and contemplating adding connections to the AirTrain in lower Manhattan sometime in the next decade, there's not much they can do now to speed up the trip.
+The MTA is contemplating adding connections to the AirTrain in lower Manhattan sometime in the next decade, there's not much they can do now to speed up the trip.